buildbot/buildbot/master/docs/manual/configuration/properties.rst

 +++++++++++++

 Its common to need to use the URL for the build in a step.
-For this you can use a special custom renderer as following:
+For this, you can use a special custom renderer as following:

 .. code-block:: python